How To Do Thanksgiving Dinner on a Budget

 As the holiday season approaches, it’s not only time to celebrate but also to consider how you will spend your money.
 Thanksgiving is just the start of it.
-Then as November comes to a close, December begins — bringing with it expensive plane tickets, presents and holiday decorations.
+Then as November comes to a close, December can bring with it expensive plane tickets, presents and holiday decorations.
 And last, but not least, don’t forget New Year’s celebrations.

 Making a budget is about deciding what your priorities are around the holidays.
 Is shopping on Black Friday something you can’t miss?
 If so, you’ll want to make a budget for gifts.
+Though consider taking advantage of earlier sales, as supply chain disruptions may mean that items ordered on Black Friday don’t make it in time or are not as deeply discounted as in past years.
 Are you focused on spending time with family?
 Then you may want to be prepared to spend more on travel than presents.
 Do you want to eat healthily but heartily around the holidays?
 In that case, you may want to spend most of your budget on food.

 Be honest with your family and tell them in advance if you can’t spend as much as you normally would on purchases like gifts because you prioritized your budget toward travel or the Thanksgiving menu.
 Planning ahead and setting a strict budget for your holiday spending costs is key to getting through to January.

 To tackle the question of how to create a budget, check out these specific budgeting methods to help you keep your holiday expenses under control.